coopzone-dc/Apple-1-Replica/README.md

 It also has an image with an updated version.
 1.3, of krusaider.

 Added 8k ms-basic ROM image to roms folder.
+And the msbasic folder contains the source code for my changes to compile against the source code distro, see the readme file in the folder.